prestonharberts/bib/Bible/dan7.md

 “As I was contemplating the horns, another horn—a small one—came up between them, and three of the former horns were torn out by the roots to make room for it.
 This horn had eyes resembling human eyes and a mouth speaking arrogant things.
 ###### ¶ 9
 “While I was watching,
->  “ Thrones were set up,
+> “Thrones were set up,
->  “ And the Ancient of Days took his seat.
+> “And the Ancient of Days took his seat.
->  “ His attire was white like snow;
+> “His attire was white like snow;
->  “ The hair of his head was like lamb’s wool.
+> “The hair of his head was like lamb’s wool.
->  “ His throne was ablaze with fire
+> “His throne was ablaze with fire
->  “ And its wheels were all aflame.
+> “And its wheels were all aflame.
 ###### 10
->  “ A river of fire was streaming forth
+> “A river of fire was streaming forth
->  “ And proceeding from his presence.
+> “And proceeding from his presence.
->  “ Many thousands were ministering to him;
+> “Many thousands were ministering to him;
->  “ Many tens of thousands stood ready to serve him.
+> “Many tens of thousands stood ready to serve him.
->  “ The court convened
+> “The court convened
->  “ And the books were opened.
+> “And the books were opened.
 ###### 11
 “Then I kept on watching because of the arrogant words of the horn that was speaking.
 I was watching until the beast was killed and its body destroyed and thrown into the flaming fire.
 ###### 12
 “As for the rest of the beasts, their ruling authority had already been removed, though they were permitted to go on living for a time and a season.
 ###### ¶ 13
->  “ I was watching in the night visions,
+> “I was watching in the night visions,
->  “ And with the clouds of the sky
+> “And with the clouds of the sky
->  “ One like a son of man was approaching.
+> “One like a son of man was approaching.
->  “ He went up to the Ancient of Days
+> “He went up to the Ancient of Days
->  “ And was escorted before him.
+> “And was escorted before him.
 ###### 14
->  “ To him was given ruling authority, honor, and sovereignty.
+> “To him was given ruling authority, honor, and sovereignty.
->  “ All peoples, nations, and language groups were serving him.
+> “All peoples, nations, and language groups were serving him.
->  “ His authority is eternal and will not pass away.
+> “His authority is eternal and will not pass away.
->  “ His kingdom will not be destroyed.”
+> “His kingdom will not be destroyed.”
 ## An Angel Interprets Daniel’s Vision
 ###### ¶ 15
 “As for me, Daniel, my spirit was distressed, and the visions of my mind were alarming me.